 If you are using multiple Directors connected via "Director Link", click the box at the top.
-The will open the ability to add more directors to the list.
+This will display additional controls that will allow you to add more directors to the list.
 See How to Use Director Link for more information.